Disney Cruise Line – What You Need to Know

 The Disney Cruise Line — commonly called DCL — has been sailing the oceans for over 25 years.
 Here is everything you need to know about this fabulous way to see the world.

 Disney Cruise Line sails primarily out of Port Canaveral at Cruise Terminal 8.
 In 2019, Disney signed a 20-year agreement to continue sailing from the Port.
-DCL can also commonly be found sailing out of other U.S. ports like New York, Miami, San Juan, New Orleans, Galveston, and San Diego.
+DCL is also commonly found sailing out of other U.S. ports, such as New York, Miami, San Juan, New Orleans, Galveston, and San Diego.
 For those looking for a European cruise, Disney Cruise Line often sails from Barcelona, Rome, Copenhagen, Dover, and Vancouver.

 Why Guests Love Disney Cruise Line

-For many years DCL ships have been filled with guests who keep returning over and over again.
+For many years, DCL ships have been filled with guests who keep returning over and over again.
 Like many cruise lines, sailors love the luxury accommodations, pools, waterslides, and included meals.
-Unlike any other cruise line, however, Disney Cruise Line includes the characters that most guests have grown up loving.
+Unlike any other cruise line, however, Disney Cruise Line features the characters most guests grew up loving.

 Disney Cruise Line Ships